zhaydar/Cleaning-up-Human-Activity-Recognition-Data/CodeBook.md

 	81 variables related to either mean() or std() of other variables/measurements.

   - X_merged3 is an independent data.frame structure built out of X_merged2, by
 	computing the average measurements per Activity and per Subject.

-  -
+This is the final outcome of this assigment request and it is stored to file X_merged3.txt.